RileyGabrielson/rileygabrielson.github.io/_posts/2025-04-24-getting-better-should-be-fun.markdown

 ![beatings-meme](/static/beatings_meme.jpg){: width="250" }

-## Play on your own
+## Play for its own sake

-The trick is to pick a free time project that is fun.
+The trick is to pick a "free time" project that is fun.
 The only criteria is that you should enjoy doing it.
 And as soon as it stops being fun?
 Abandon it!
 You probably learned some stuff, so throw away your guilt and go find something else that is fun to build.

 Here are some ideas that have worked for me: